What is Goodwill?

 As discussed earlier, goodwill is an undefined form of asset deriving its value from several unmeasurable factors associated with the business.
 Mentioned below are some key factors influencing its value.

 This is undoubtedly the most dominant factor impacting goodwill.
 A business reporting continuous a constant positive trend of profits year after year will attract more investors.
 Similarly, a business earning higher profits than its peers demonstrates a competitive edge and will also generate goodwill owing to its profits.

 This is a very intuitive factor.
 Obviously, businesses operating in industries prone to low risks will enjoy stability and predictability and thus higher investor confidence.
-It is easier for such companies to attract investments, grow quickly and thus generate a goodwill.
+It is easier for such companies to attract investments, grow quickly, and thus generate goodwill.
 Examples of such businesses include Utility companies such as metal and electricity.
-These companies shall have a market as long as the human civilization exists.
+These companies shall have a market as long as human civilization exists.

 On the other hand, risky businesses such as airlines and bitcoin/forex trading prone operating in an ever-changing and disruptive environment struggle to lay strong roots and ensure longevity.
 Their presence is often short-lived and they wither away before being able to create a value2.